urbit/docs/tutorials/arvo/ames.md

  - bone 15, naxplanations to `~bacbel-tagfeg`.

 Each bone is handled separately by congestion control, and this is the reason for their segregation.
-For example, say a two packet `%plea` is sent on bone 12, with `~bacbel-tagfeg` requesting to join a group on `~worwel-sipnum`.
+For example, say a two-packet `%plea` is sent on bone 12, with `~bacbel-tagfeg` requesting to join a group on `~worwel-sipnum`.
 Then `~worwel-sipnum` can ack the first packet on bone 13, and then send a nack on bone 13 as well.
 A nack by itself contains no information as to why the nack